 What is common in a relationship that spans the countryside of Bengal to the streets of Houston?
 What makes or breaks a human relationship, no matter where?

 I think respect has to be at the heart of a good relationship, no matter where you are in the world.
 Respect in relationships is foremost, there is no question about it.
 Respect and trust in marriage are fundamental.
 Also forgiveness.
 These three are the the Holy Trinity of a relationship, according to my understanding of life.

 The need for these things don’t change, no matter how long you have been in the relationship.

 An excerpt reads thus:

 Did I love him, granddaughter?
 I’ll answer by saying I was the best possible wife.
 Certainly, I loved our life in the capital, a flat in a wealthy colony, a motorcar, respectful servants who believed that I had been born into affluence.
 I took classes in English conversation and comportment and learned that I, too, had a talent.
 I built a reputation for hosting the best parties.
 I knew how to charm the most taciturn guest into the conversation.
 I never skimped on the alcohol, even if it meant we had to eat rice and lentils for the rest of the month.
 I created desserts that became the talk of the town.
 I wonder if Bijan realized that many of his tough deals fell into place because of my dinners.

 What according to you makes a good wife?
 Or a good spouse?

 A good spouse, I believe, is one who is committed to the welfare of the other spouse and is willing to make sacrifices for that person.
 Compromise is just as important as respect and trust in a marriage.
 It is one of the key qualities of a good relationship.
-As I said earlier, there’s got to be mutual love and respect in the relationship.
+As I said earlier, there’s got to be mutual love and respect in relationships.
 Otherwise, bitterness will arise at some point or another.